Install and Get Started: RAG and Context Engineering

 Step 6: Interactive Control (IC) Ops: Stop, Clone-Modify; check their results

-Step 7: Inspect results, end experiment, and check logs.
+Step 7: Inspect results, end experiment, check logs; stop server when done

-Run the cell to print some entries of the evals results.
+Run the cell to print some entries of the evals results and/or view the log files.
 End the expeirment after you are done with it.

 You can then move on to another (named) experiment in the same session.
 Run as many experiments as you like; each will have its metrics apppear on its own table under the run_evals() cell.
 All experiment artifacts (metrics files, logs, checkpoints, etc.) are persistent on your machine in the experiments path specified in the constructor.